 Memory management in C++

 Most of the time, you will hear people complaining about forums such as Reddit about how complicated C++ is because of the topic of memory management.
 However, it is a misguided notion and you should not give attention to it.
 There are indeed instances when you have to allocate memory manually.
 But the process isn't as complicated as it is driven by people in general.
 If you do not know anything about memory management, you could learn it within a few hours, if you work out with full concentration.
 In this article, we are going to introduce you to the world of memory management in C++.
 Precisely, we will focus on the major functions used in memory allocation.

 Before we can proceed further, let's try to explain what this monster word implies.
 Memory management is a computing concept that refers to the process of controlling all the computer memory to ensure each task functions optimally.
 Memory management tracks all the memory allocation and deallocation processes.
 It verifies what memory is allocated to a task and is responsible for determining the processes to which memory should be allocated first.

 Importance of memory allocation

 The main advantage of memory management is that it helps in ensuring that memory is managed effectively.
 Take the case of arrays.
 Normally, arrays can take any type of data, but there is a serious challenge when it comes to memory allocation.
-At the time of programming, the precise memory cannot be allocated.
+At the time of programming, precise memory cannot be allocated.
 There are two risks that we face.
 We can allocate memory that is not sufficient or we can opt to err on allocating the maximum memory.
 The problem here is that if all memory is not used, the unused will go to waste and could not t be allocated to other processes.
 This calls for dynamic memory allocation.

 All this points to the fact that we need to allocate memory dynamically.
 Dynamic memory allocation makes it possible to automatically adjust the memory location to ensure that all processes and variables are allocated sufficient memory to ensure the optimal running of the operation.